 How Smartnumbers can help

-The Smartnumbers Protect platform offers insurers an additional layer of protection by helping insurers identify suspicious calls in the contact centre.
+The Smartnumbers Protect platform offers insurers an additional layer of protection by helping identify suspicious calls in the contact centre.

 The solution monitors inbound calls for the following fraud risk factors: